MGD1981/shopkeep/docs/devplan.md

 - Create console-based dev menu for shop actions to act as starting point (make sure will be able to translate into a graphical system)
 - Determine turn-based or time-based system (mixed?)
 - Flesh out concept of adventure locations
+- Flesh out concept of resource locations
 - Flesh out concept of new hero generation
-- Create list of weapon types
-- Create list of weapon classes
+- Create list of weapon types/classes/components/materials
+- Devise town representation and system of player-town interaction
 - Devise appraisal system to determine player's ability to determine worth/magic